kornti-debug/Drillworld/README.md

 ### What went well:
 - **Creative Design:**
 The design was inspired by the game Motherload.
 A 2D mining game.
-The style was inspired by Muten Roshi and Terminator.
-The sprites were fun to design and a lot of creativity went into designing them
+The character style was inspired by Muten Roshi and Terminator.
+The sprites were fun to design and a lot of creativity went into designing them.

 - **Core Mechanics:** The gravity and movement mechanic were challenging to make.
 In the end it worked out, but there are still some minor bugs or lets say features 😉

+- **Shop Mechanic:** The shop mechanic was fun to make, because it added more depth and strategy to the game.
+This mechanic can be expanded a lot more and add more depth to the game.

 ### Challenges:
 - **Time Constraints:** I couldn't implement all features i wanted to have in this game, because I run out of time.
 However I could implement the core mechanics which was very important.